openownership/bods-dev-handbook/translations.md

 If you are working on a development branch, you **should not** push source file changes to Transifex.
 Instead, wait until your changes have been merged into the main branch. **Source files should only ever be pushed to Transifex from the main branch** (currently `master`) to ensure conflicts do not occur in Transifex between multiple people working on different branches simultaneously.

-Note that 'extracted' (English) strings (`.pot` files) are not pushed to the github repo, but translated strings (`.po` files) are.
+Note that 'extracted' (English) strings (`.pot` files) are not pushed to the Github repo, but translated strings (`.po` files) are.
 This lets readthedocs find them so it can build everything in other languages.
 For a clean commit history, it's helpful to make separate commits for your changes to the source (docs or schema) and the translation files subsequently pulled from Transifex.

 The steps for the Sphinx theme are in the [sphinx theme README](https://github.com/openownership/data-standard-sphinx-theme#translations).